shippy6969/sign-in-canada_authenti-canada/en/discover/auto-collection.md

   but the single sign-on (SSO) window (20 minutes with the GCCF CSPs) has expired, they will be prompted to authenticate after the first SAML authentication request.
-After they successfully log in to the CSP, the the Acceptance Platform then sends the second authentication request a fraction of a second later, well within the SSO window, so they will not be prompted to login a second time.
+After they successfully log in to the CSP, the the Sign In Canada Platform then sends the second authentication request a fraction of a second later, well within the SSO window, so they will not be prompted to login a second time.
 * In the unlikely case where the user is already logged in to the CSP, but the